IanFinlayson/exploring-cs/chapter03.md

 ```

 Notice the program also has a blank line in it.
 Blank lines are ignored
 just like comments are.
-It\'s common in programs to put a blank line
+It's common in programs to put a blank line
 between different sections of code --- kind of like paragraphs in a
 paper.